 Cervical cancer most often starts with precancerous cell changes.
-There are things women can do to help prevent these changes that lead to cervical cancer.
-The changes can be found and treated before cervical cancer develops.
+You can take steps to help prevent these changes that lead to cervical cancer.
+And if you get regular screening tests, the changes can be found and treated before cervical cancer develops.

 To help prevent the cervical cell changes that can lead to cancer, make sure to:

-Avoid HPV infection.
+Not get infected with HPV.
 The most important risk factor for cervical cancer is having certain types of the human papillomavirus (HPV).
-This is the most common sexually transmitted disease in the United States.
-More than 150 types of HPV have been found.
-Some high-risk types of HPV are linked to cervical cancer.
-HPV is most often transmitted through vaginal, oral, or anal sex with a person who has the virus.
-It can also be transmitted through skin-to-skin contact.
-Because genital warts may not always be present or visible, you can’t tell just by looking if a person has genital HPV.
-Also, a person may not know he or she has HPV, because there may be no symptoms.
+This is the most common sexually transmitted disease in the U.S. More than 150 types of HPV have been found.
+Some high-risk types of HPV are linked to cervical cancer, as well as some other kinds of cancer.
+HPV is most often spread through vaginal, oral, or anal sex with a person who has the virus.
+It can also be spread through skin-to-skin contact.
+Genital warts may not always be present or seen.
+So you can’t tell just by looking if a person has genital HPV.
+You may not know you have HPV because you may not have any symptoms.

-Use condoms every time from start to finish.
+Use condoms every time you have sex, from start to finish.
 Condoms may help protect you from HPV.
 They need to be used correctly and every time you have sex.
 The HPV virus can still be spread through skin-to-skin contact with any infected part of the body.
 This includes the skin in the genital area that can’t be covered by a condom.
-Condoms do help prevent Chlamydia infection.
-Chlamydia has been linked to an increased risk for cervical cancer, and other sexually transmitted infections.
+Condoms do help prevent chlamydia infection.
+Chlamydia has been linked to a higher risk for cervical cancer.

-A Pap test can find precancerous cells of the cervix before they become cancer.
+A Pap test can find precancer cells of the cervix before they become cancer.
 Having regular Pap tests gives you a better chance of preventing cancer.
-In fact, most cases of cervical cancer are found in women who have not had regular screening tests.
+In fact, most cases of cervical cancer are found in women who have not had regular or any screening tests.

 The American Cancer Society (ACS) notes that all women should get regular Pap tests starting at age 21.
 The ACS recommendations say that: